suneelpatel/Python-for-Beginners/README.md

 Text files are structured as a sequence of lines, where each line includes a sequence of characters.
 This is what you know as code or syntax.
 Each line is terminated with a special character, called the EOL or End of Line character.

+## Exception Handling:

+The try block lets you test a block of code for errors.

+The except block lets you handle the error.

+The finally block lets you execute code, regardless of the result of the try- and except blocks.